YoinkBird/cyclesafe/report/report.md

 * which routes dangerous, and do they have feasible alternatives?

 CONCLUSION:
-The created application will help cyclists ride more defensively, but more effort needs to be made a city level.
+The created application will help cyclists ride more defensively, but more effort needs to be made on a municipal level.
 Cycling safely will continue to be inconvenient as long as safe routes are a big detour.
 Recommendation is to increase data collection in areas with most crashes to better analyse the factors leading into it.